jarekstrzele/obsidian_notes/_ Desktop/Python/Turtle/_ start Turtle _python doc.md

 It uses `tkinter`.

 The object-oriented interface uses essentially two+two classes:
-1. The `TurtleScren` class defines graphics windows as a playground for the frawing turles.
+1. The `TurtleScreen` class defines graphics windows as a playground for the frawing turles.
 It constructor needs a `tkinter`